CUBRID/cubrid-manual/en/sql/function/json_fn.rst

     ==========================================================================================================================================
                                                                                                                                              1

-Note that json objects do not check containment the same way json array do.
+Note that json objects do not check containment the same way json arrays do.
 It is impossible to have a json element that is not a descendent of a json object contained in a sub-element of a json object.

 .. code-block:: sql